a-sinning/Ameriflux-data-analysis/README.md

 These codes were created in spring 2023 to process Ameriflux data.
 Many of these codes are likely in need of optimization.
-These were created for a planetary boundary layer class taught by Dr. Camilo-Rey Sanchez at NC State University.
+These were created for a planetary boundary layer class taught by Dr. Camilo Rey-Sanchez at NC State University.